easytarget/esp32-cam-webserver/README.md

 Time allowing; my Current plan is:

-V3 Options, UI and server enhancements;
-* All the primary config options moved to the `myconfig.h` file.
-* Miniviewer, favicons
-* UI now shows stream links and build info
-* Nearly Complete

 V4 Remove face recognition entirely;
 * Dont try to make it optional, this is a code and maintenance nightmare.
 V3 can be maintained on a branch for those who need it.
 * Investigate using SD card to capture images